yahoo/validatar/index.md

     approx(A.views, B.expected, B.threshold) where A.country == B.country && B.continent != "as"
 ```

-This assert uses the where clause to perform a cartesian product of A and B and picks all the rows where the country is the same (A inner join on country) and the continent is not "as".
-For these rows, it checks to see the value for A.views is within B.expected by the B.threshold percentage.
-For example, "us" will have approx(10000, 10090, 0.01) done, which is true.
+This assert uses the where clause to perform a cartesian product of A and B and picks all the rows where the country is the same (inner join on country) and the continent is not "as".
+For these rows, it checks to see the value for A.views is within the corresponding value in B.expected by the corresponding B.threshold percentage.
+For example, "us" will have approx(10000, 10090, 0.01) performed, which is true.

-The Validatar assertion grammar is written in ANTLR and can be found [here](https://github.com/yahoo/validatar/blob/master/src/main/antlr4/com/yahoo/validatar/assertion/Grammar.g4).
+The Validatar assertion grammar is written in ANTLR and can be found [here](https://github.com/yahoo/validatar/blob/master/src/main/antlr4/com/yahoo/validatar/assertion/Grammar.g4) if you're interested in the exact syntax.

 ### Parameter Substitution